Problematy/goodmap/docs/data-source.rst

    Maps a value of ``icon_field`` to either a plain URL string, or ``{"provider": "phosphor", "value": "<icon-name>"}`` to use a `Phosphor
    <https://phosphoricons.com/>`_ icon by name instead of hosting your own SVG.
+   ``{"provider": "url", "value": "..."}`` is the plain string spelled out explicitly.

+   GoodMap turns these into plain URLs when the app starts, so the browser only ever receives finished URLs.
+An entry it cannot make sense of — an unknown ``provider``, a missing ``value`` — is logged as a warning at startup and left out, costing that one pin its icon rather than breaking the map.

 ``colors``
    Maps a value of ``color_field`` to a CSS color.